artistry and self-expression

 Be a Performer on The Bravo Board

-Students who earn a score of 5 Excellent ratings for any Performance piece will be nominated for The Bravo Board—an area of the Exam website where outstanding students in Performance and Theory are recognized.
+Any student’s performance of a List 1, 2, or 3 piece that displays particularly noteworthy rhythmic excellence, artistic expression, poise and presence, and superlative technique may be nominated for The Bravo Board—an area of the Exam website that celebrates the bravo moments in student performances.
 Parent/Guardian permission is required for students to be featured on The Bravo Board.
 Permission is granted via the dashboard of the Parent/Guardian Account.

 Students will be highlighted on The Bravo Board for a period of one year.
 Students, their families, and friends enjoy this period of recognition!
 At the end of one year, the posting is removed from The Bravo Board.
 However, students are encouraged to be recognized again in Performance and/or Theory at a higher Piano Adventures level.